I'm often asked... What are the best things to do in Japan?

 Japan's National Museum first opened its doors in 1872, making it Japan’s oldest museum.

-It houses a stunning and extensive collection of significant historical and cultural assests, focusing on ancient and medieval Japanese art and Asian art along the Silk Road.
+It houses a stunning and extensive collection of significant historical and cultural assets, focusing on ancient and medieval Japanese art and Asian art along the Silk Road.

 Located in Ueno Park, in Taito, the north-eastern part of Tokyo, it's the largest in Japan, housing 87 national treasures as well as 634 cultural assets.
 You'll see how Japanese art has changed over time from the use of clay to the many Buddhist and samurai arts.